ceeoinnovations/RoboticsPlayground/_playlists/me35playlist.md

 : Video Game

 description
-: Combine WIO Terminal with SPIKE Prime to develop a video game.
-Use sensors to control what occurs on the screen.
+: Drawing on the WIO skills developed in the previous project, this assignment combined the WIO and SPIKE Prime into one design.
+Focus was placed on using sensors from the kit and sending their data over serial to the WIO.
+Students were paired up to complete this project in one week.

 placematlinks
 : [Placemat Link](https://docs.google.com/presentation/d/1sWOUYoX8BLVSbtIHXGPOfGCLnXcb41qWj2_SVAmZISY/edit#slide=id.gb6d688048c_0_182)